Telchac Pueblo Municipality: Communications

 The municipality of Telchac Pueblo is connected to the rest of the state of Yucatan by land.
 Within its territory there are no ports, airports or airstrips.

 The main road is the 172 state-owned, This road connects in north with Telchac Puerto, in south with the city of Motul where it connects with 176 federal highway; the second state-owned road connects in west with Dzemul and Baca, in east with Sinanché, Yobaín and Dzidzantún where it connects with 178 federal highway.
 There is also at the southern end of the municipality a secondary road from road 172 that communicates with the village of Uci, which belongs to the neighboring city of Motul.

 Education

 In education the town has two kindergartens, three elementary, one secondary and one high school.
 There is a library with free online computers and free wireless internet.

 Churches

 The Catholic Church of San Francisco de Asís (St. Francis of Assisi) was originally dedicated to St. Lawrence Martyr, it is now dedicated to St. Francis of Assisi, the patron saint of the village.
 It is located on the east side of the communities center.
 The exact timeframe of construction is not known, but the building dates from the end of the 17th century.
 Many theories suggest the year 1693, but is not official.

-While the majority of the population is Catholic, other churches are present in the community, including Presbyterian and Evangelical churches, a Jehovah's Witnesses Kingdom Hall and most recently a meetinghouse for the Church of Jesus Christ of Latter-day Saints, or Mormons.
+While the majority of the population is Catholic, other churches are present in the community, including Presbyterian and Evangelical churches, a Jehovah's Witnesses Kingdom Hall and most recently a meetinghouse for the Church of Jesus Christ of Latter-day Saints.